Basketball Plays - "4-Low" Baseline Out-Of-Bounds PlaysBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 O2 (a good outside shooter) makes a V-cut and cuts back to the corner, looking for the pass and the three-point shot.
 After your post players get a couple easy lay-ups, the defense will sag into the paint and then O2 should get an open shot.
 O1 makes a cut out to the top of the ball-side three-point circle, looking for a pass, and also is our defensive safety.

-After making the in-bounds pass, O3 either becomes a re-bounder (if the pass goes inside), or cuts out to the ball-side corner.
-If the in-bounds pass went out on top to O1, then O3 should cut quickly to the corner and look for the pass back from O1 and the potential three-point corner shot.
+After making the inbounds pass, O3 either becomes a rebounder (if the pass goes inside), or cuts out to the ball-side corner.
+If the inbounds pass went out on top to O1, then O3 should cut quickly to the corner and look for the pass back from O1 and the potential three-point corner shot.

 Out-of-bounds Play "4-Down"Start in the 4-Low setup.
 In this play, we have a post player O5 as the inbounder.
 The two inside players screen for the corner players, who cut to the hoop, looking for the pass and shot.
 After screening for O4, O2 goes to the corner and looks for the pass and the 3-point shot.

 O3 always moves out to the point (after making the screen), to serve as a defensive safety, or for a long outlet pass.
 If the pass is made to O3, O5 should slip inbounds to the opposite low post area for a quick pass back from O3.

 Out-of-bounds Play "Wildcat"Start in the 4-Low setup seen below.
 The inside players (O1 and O5) set back-screens for the outside players (O2 and O4).
 Our first option is to lob pass to O2 (our best shooter) coming over the screen, for a quick shot (diagram B).